<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 ERIN: Well, we've touched on the history of testing and the present state of testing as it relates to college admission, but I'm curious to get your thoughts on the future of testing in college admission.

 PETER: Well, I think there are some who would see that these developments the test option, the dropping of these subject tests, dropping of the optional essay, are sort of ringing the death bell of testing in terms of a college entrance examination process.
-I don't know we could go quite that far right now but it's clearly there's a sea change here taking place and I think that the next 12 months will tell us an awful lot.
-If the institutions that have experiment it decided to experiment with the test option come out of this f comfortable with their new paradigm then I think that we're probably going to find it a further decline in the use of testing both the SAT and the AC T in colleges and universities.
+I don't know if we could go quite that far right now but it's clearly there's a sea change here taking place and I think that the next 12 months will tell us an awful lot.
+If the institutions that have experimented decided to experiment with the test option come out of this comfortable with their new paradigm then I think that we're probably going to find a further decline in the use of testing both the SAT and the ACT in colleges and universities.

 It is worth noting also that one of the primary functions of the SAT, and the AC T to a certain extent, is that some states will use these tests as assessment examinations for students as they leave high school.
 That's a big part of the business model for the College Board and for the ACT.
 There's some speculation that there could be a further retrenchment of testing in the future I think that said, there are going to be institutions particularly state universities that are going to rely on some form of testing into the future simply because of the volume of candidates and the historic nature of their review process and more objective review process rather than holistic - holistic being we look at everything, objective being we look at the numbers - so I think that the state universities are probably going to continue to rely on some form of testing and some scholarship programs are going to rely on some form of testing as well.